ibm-cloud-docs/openwhisk/ow_watson_assistant.md

 # {{site.data.keyword.conversationshort}} package

-The {{site.data.keyword.conversationfull}} service combines machine learning, natural language understanding, and integrated dialog tools to create conversation flows between your apps and your users.
+The installable {{site.data.keyword.conversationfull}} service combines machine learning, natural language understanding, and integrated dialog tools to create conversation flows between your apps and your users.
 {: shortdesc}

 The {{site.data.keyword.conversationshort}} package contains the following entities.
 You can find additional details in the {{site.data.keyword.conversationshort}} API reference by clicking the entity name.